 Taxpayers have the right to know what steps to take to comply with the tax laws.
 The Taxpayer Bill of Rights requires the IRS to provide taxpayers with clear explanations of the laws.
 There are several rights, which apply to tax audits as well.
 The IRS informs its employees and the taxpayers that the taxpayers have the following basic rights:

 Some tax audits can be simple and some can be extremely complicated.
 Tax audit representation is necessary only if you're charged with penalties or a possible crime.
 So before responding to the IRS, you should first analyze the status of your tax return and determine what steps to take to resolve the matter.
-If you've received a tax audit notification, contact an experienced tax lawyer for a free case review to explore your legal options and possible consequences.
+If you've received a tax audit notification, you're best off contacting an experienced tax lawyer near you.